Note Management

 Review Note Definition

-In the FLO.W system, "Review Notes" are notes with as "Exp", so theoretically you don't actually need to create a separate so-called "Review Module", because any note you mark as "Exp" type can become a review note.
+In the FLO.W system, "Review Notes" are notes with Note Type as "Exp", so theoretically you don't actually need to create a separate so-called "Review Module", because any note you mark as "Exp" type can become a review note.

 However, to make it more convenient for you to create and manage review-related notes, and improve the efficiency of the "Periodic Review" action, I've added a "Review" button in the homepage navigation bar.
 Clicking it will take you to the "Review Center".